nicktayl0r/queue/README.md

         - Write prompt, assign difficulty and write starter code
 - [ ] Have the ability to group challenges into assignments
 - [ ] Have the ability to assign multiple choice quizzes to students
+- [ ] Use Docker to set up virtual environments to test code in other languages/using other frameworks
+- [ ] Show test cases to client

 ## Research